Terms & Conditions

 2.4 We warrant to you that the Services will be provided using reasonable care and skill.

 2.5 You may cancel the Services 29 days or more before the date of the course to receive a full refund of any fees paid.
 If you cancel between 15 and 28 calendar days inclusive, and have paid the full course fee, you will receive a partial refund of the course fee less The Deposit.
 If you cancel between 15 and 28 calendar days inclusive, and have only paid The Deposit, you will received no refund.
-If you cancel less than 15 days or fail to attend you will not receive any refund and may be liable for the full Order value.
-If you place an Order within 14 days of the chosen course start date and do not attend or cancel, you will receive no refund and may be liable for the full Order value.
-You will not be accepted on the course until the fees for the Services have been paid for in full.
+If you cancel within 15 days of your chosen course date or fail to attend you will not receive any refund and may be liable for the full Order value.
+If you book your training within 14 days of the chosen course start date and do not attend or cancel, you will receive no refund and may be liable for the full Order value.
+All course fees must be paid for in full prior to the start of your training.

 3. Your obligations